seanjun21/seanjun-portfolio-doc-style/src/content/docs/2.1___sept2018/index.md

 ## 15

 - Updated resume section in `About` page.
-- Successfully deployed my website to netlify.
+- Successfully deployed my website to Netlify.

 ## 14